-A report on the activities of the faculty member during the leave shall be submitted to the Department Chair or, in the case of the School of Pharmacy, the School Dean and to the colleagues in the faculty member's discipline no later than the end of the first semester following his or her return.
-A copy shall be placed in the faculty member's personnel file and a copy forwarded to the College Dean.
+A report on the activities of the faculty member during the leave shall be submitted to the Department Chair and to the colleagues in the faculty member's discipline no later than the end of the first semester following their return.
+A copy shall be placed in the faculty member's personnel file and a copy forwarded to the College Dean or School Dean/Director.
 It is expected that appropriate presentations will also be made to colleagues and students.
 The achievements of prior sabbatical leaves are directly relevant and shall be reviewed when subsequent applications for sabbatical or scholarly leaves are submitted.